← All posts

 Setting Up Your eBay Account

-2. Link your payment method.
-You'll need a bank account or PayPal for payouts.
+2. Link a payout method.
+A bank account for payouts.

 3. Choose a seller name.
-Pick something simple and memorable.
-Your real name works great.
+Simple and memorable; your real name works fine.

-5. Start with tracked shipping only.
-Don't use "economy" untracked shipping.
-It's a magnet for disputes and lost packages.
+5. Use tracked shipping only.
+Skip untracked "economy" shipping — it's a magnet for disputes and lost packages.

 What to Sell First

-When you're starting out, the best items are ones with low risk, low storage cost, and predictable demand.
-Here are three beginner-friendly categories:
+The best beginner items have low risk, low storage cost, and predictable demand.
+Three strong starters:

 1. Books

-Books are the ultimate entry point.
-They're cheap to source ($0.50–$2 at library sales), lightweight, and ship via Media Mail for a few bucks.
-Textbooks, out-of-print books, and popular nonfiction sell consistently.
-You can scan ISBNs at thrift stores to instantly check sold prices on eBay.
-We'll cover books in detail in our dedicated books guide.
+The ultimate entry point.
+Cheap to source ($0.50–$2 at library sales), lightweight, and shippable via Media Mail for a few dollars.
+Textbooks, out-of-print titles, and popular nonfiction sell consistently — and you can scan ISBNs at the thrift store to check sold prices instantly.
+See our dedicated books guide.

 2. Trading Cards

-PokΓ©mon, Magic: The Gathering, and sports cards are a massive market.
-Bulk commons from garage sales can be flipped fast.
-Valuable singles (holos, chase cards, graded slabs) can go for hundreds.
-Low storage footprint, high demand.
-See our trading card guide for the full playbook.
+Pokémon, Magic: The Gathering, and sports cards are a massive market.
+Bulk commons flip fast; valuable singles and graded slabs go for hundreds.
+Tiny storage footprint, high repeat demand.
+Full playbook in our trading card guide.

 Thrift Stores

-Saturday mornings are prime time.
+Saturday mornings are prime.
 Use Facebook Marketplace and Craigslist to find sales near you.
-Go early (7–8 AM) for the best pickings, or go late (after 1 PM) when sellers are ready to haggle on anything left.
-Bring cash in small bills.
-A good garage sale run can stock your eBay store for weeks.
+Go early (7–8 AM) for the best pickings, or late (after 1 PM) when sellers haggle on leftovers.
+Bring small bills.

 Library Book Sales